 The bane of our lives in this modern world of ours is the endless struggle to find something to watch on Netflix.
 There's just so much content it's hard to know what is worth your while and what's not.

-Our choices below aren't based on new content, rather TV shows, movies, documentaries or stand-up specials that we have stumbled upon and enjoyed.
+Our choices below aren't based on new content.
+Rather they're TV shows, movies, documentaries or stand-up specials that we have stumbled upon and enjoyed.
 We've come up with over 30 so there's bound to be something for everyone in here.

-By far the best out of the three seasons of 'Fargo' on Netflix, the second season takes the action back to 1979 and follows Keith Carradine's character, Lou Solverson, as a young man played by office favourite Patrick Wilson.
-There's still the same black humour at work throughout, particularly with the subplot involving with Kristen Dunst and Jesse Plemons, whilst one episode - 'The Castle' - plays out like 'Assault On Precinct 13', except with Minnesotan accents. it does, admittedly, have some dull moments but it's all cushioned between some really excellent television.
+By far the best out of the three seasons of 'Fargo' on Netflix, the second season takes the action back to 1979.
+It follows Keith Carradine's character, Lou Solverson, as a young man played by office favourite Patrick Wilson.
+There's still the same black humour at work throughout, particularly with the subplot involving with Kristen Dunst and Jesse Plemons.
+One episode - 'The Castle' - plays out like 'Assault On Precinct 13', except with Minnesotan accents.
+It does, admittedly, have some dull moments but it's all cushioned between some really excellent television.
 If you haven't given it a chance, definitely do so now.

 If you're looking for a romantic drama, an inspiring true story, and a weepy that will tug on your heart strings and tear ducts, look no further than 'Breathe.'
 The film follows Robin Cavendish (Andrew Garfield) who falls in love with and marries the beautiful and graceful Diana (Claire Foy).
 Their bliss comes to an abrupt halt when Robin contracts polio, paralysing him from the neck down.
 Given only months to live, Robin becomes depressed but Diana refuses to give up.
 Eventually, they are inspired to invent the wheelchair which not only revolutionises Robin's life but those of others who are disabled too.
 'Breathe' marks the directorial debut of Andy Serkis, and Garfield and Foy both give extraordinary performances in it.

 With shows like 'The Handmaid's Tale', 'The Walking Dead' and 'Westworld' bringing us dystopia after grim dystopia, and Netflix churning out dark true-crime documentaries like there's no tomorrow, there's definitely room in your life for some pure, unadulterated joy.
-'Steven Universe' may have a target audience of children but it's become a worldwide hit with adults as well, with awards nominations and wins following in fast pursuit.
+'Steven Universe' may have a target audience of children but it's become a worldwide hit with adults.
+Awards nominations and wins have come in fast pursuit.
 Tackling themes that aren't usually dealt with on Cartoon Network, the show follows a young boy named Steven and a group of magical aliens known as the Crystal Gems who are sworn to protect him and the Earth as he learns about his own place in the universe.
-If that sounds mad, it's because it is but it's so full of heart and humour that it's the perfect antidote to brains wracked with Trump-heavy doom and gloom.
+If that sounds mad, it's because it is.
+But it's so full of heart and humour that it's the perfect antidote to brains wracked with doom and gloom.

 If you haven't done so already, it's about time you binged on this iconic series which brought the world Don Draper.
 'Mad Men' follows a New York advertising agency through the shifting tides of '60s America.
-It takes in some hefty subject matter, including racial relations in America, women's role in both business and society, how we deal and interact with advertising and of course, there are amazing costumes and fantastic music along the way.
+It takes in some hefty subject matter, including racial relations in America, women's role in both business and society, and how we deal and interact with advertising.
+And of course, there are amazing costumes and fantastic music along the way.

 Longtime pals and comedy icons Steve Martin and Martin Short team up for this one-off Netflix special featuring musical sketches and conversations about their lives in show business and stand-up.
-The pair prove why their friendship and indeed their careers, have stood the test of time and is a must-see for fans of either or both of the duo.
+The pair prove why their friendship and indeed their careers, have stood the test of time.
+This is a must-see for fans of either or both of the duo.

-High school senior Alex Truelove (yes, really, that's his name and if it's a roadblock for you, you're better off jumping ship now) has plans to lose his virginity to his lovable girlfriend Claire but things start to take a different tack once he meets the equally lovable Elliot, and you can probably see where this is going but thankfully that's not an issue here.
-'Alex Strangelove' succeeds because of its cast, and while the story is very similar to the recently released 'Love, Simon', its more realistic (read: smutty) conversations and instincts make it stand out and puts it firmly amongst the great new generation of high school coming-of-age stories.
+High school senior Alex Truelove (yes, really, that's his name and if it's a roadblock for you, you're better off jumping ship now) has plans to lose his virginity to his lovable girlfriend Claire.
+However things start to take a different tack once he meets the equally lovable Elliot.
+You can probably see where this is going but thankfully that's not an issue here.
+'Alex Strangelove' succeeds because of its cast, and while the story is very similar to the recently released 'Love, Simon', its more realistic (read: smutty) conversations and instincts make it stand out.
+It's firmly amongst the great new generation of high school coming-of-age stories.

 Have you watched 'Futurama' so much your eyes bled and you can now recite the entire series in your own one man show?
 Well 'Final Space' could be just the thing for you.